arijitcodes/microstream-client/README.md

    - Useful for debugging service-side issues

 4. **Service Registration Errors**

    - Occurs during initial connection
    - Critical errors that may require process termination
    - Check for duplicate service names in your network

+5. **Late Response Errors**

+   - Occurs when a response is received after the request has timed out
+   - Includes the original request payload and response data
+   - Use `onLateResponse` to handle these scenarios gracefully

 <hr>